Why Use This This skill provides specialized capabilities for jeremylongshore's codebase.

 ## Overview

-Set up an efficient local development workflow for Linear integrations.
+Set up an efficient local development workflow for building Linear integrations.
+Covers project scaffolding, environment config, test utilities, webhook tunneling with ngrok, and integration testing with vitest.

 ## Prerequisites